 Choosing a Financial Advisor: When, What, Where & How

-Relying on an expert to help with financial decisions probably sounds good to most people.
-The problem is finding that person who understands your needs, and more important, who you can trust.
-Here are my suggestions for when you should consider an advisor, what to expect, where to start and how to choose one.
+Relying on a professional might sound like an easy way to simplify your finances.
+The problem?
+Finding the right financial advisor who understands your needs—and who you can trust.
+Here are suggestions for when to consider an advisor, what to expect when hiring one, where to start and how to choose the right financial advisor for you.

 When Should You Seek Advice?